47colborne/dynamini/README.md

 ## Querying With Range Keys

-Dynamini includes a query function that's much more narrow than ActiveRecord's where function.
+Dynamini includes a query function that's much more narrow than ActiveRecord's where function, since DynamoDB is not automatically optimized for highly flexible read operations.
 It's designed to retrieve a selection of records that belong to a given hash key but have various range key values.
 To use .query, your table needs to be configured with a range key, and you need to :handle that range field as a fundamentally numeric type - integer, float, date, or time.
 If your range key field isn't numeric, you won't be able to .query, but you'll still be able to .find your records normally.

 Query takes the following arguments:
 * :hash_key (required)